Our manifesto: authentic critical thinking (ACT)

 Understanding what this means will enable you to become a more focused teacher, integrate the course with the rest of the learning in your school, and turn your students into nuanced, open-minded, and courageous thinkers.

-1 Critical thinking requires a clear, practicable definition.
+1 Critical thinking requires a clear, measurable, practicable definition.
 Here’s ours:

 Critical thinking is also better understood as being a more personal process than is sometimes understood, because before we can begin to identify how others try to mislead us, we must establish how we mislead ourselves.
-Finally, we believe the best context for developing critical thinking is within the contemporary, real-world – which is why we prefer the term authentic critical thinking (ACT).
-Our clear, concise, and measurable definition for ACT is above.
+We need, in short, to leave our echo chambers – and we have to decide to do that for ourselves.
+Finally, we believe the best context for developing critical thinking is within the contemporary, real-world – which is why we term it authentic critical thinking (ACT).

 As soon as you make ACT your central learning aim, it becomes much easier to conceive of your role as an educator – whether you’re teaching TOK, another DP subject, or a GCSE, A-level, AP, or other course – as being part of a much bigger, more integrated picture.